rv72/rv72/README.md

 👀  Specializing in Software Engineering and Machine Intelligence

-✨  Graduating December 2023 from Purdue
+✨  Graduated December 2023 from Purdue

 📫  How to reach me : reuben.smdp@gmail.com